What is Personal Independence Payment (PIP)?

 Personal Independence Payment (PIP) and the Scheme

 The Motability Scheme works with PIP in the same way as it does with DLA.
-If you are newly awarded the Enhanced Rate of the Mobility Component of PIP and have at least 12 months remaining on your award, you will be able to lease a car, scooter or powered wheelchair through the Motability Scheme.
+If you are newly awarded the Enhanced Rate of the Mobility Component of PIP and have at least 12 months remaining on your award, you will be able to lease a car, scooter, powered wheelchair or Wheelchair Accessible Vehicle through the Motability Scheme.

 DLA to PIP reassessments

 Existing recipients of the Higher Rate Mobility Component of DLA who are reassessed and awarded the Enhanced Mobility Component of PIP will continue to be eligible to lease a vehicle on the Scheme.
 Existing customers who have an unsuccessful DLA–PIP resassessment will no longer be able to lease a vehicle on the Scheme and we will be in touch to help you return the car and support you through this transition.
 You will have around eight weeks from when the allowance payments end to return the car.
 We will write to you giving you all the information you need, including details of our transition support package.
 You may also be eligible for a pro-rata refund of any Advance Payment you made.

 You have just been awarded Enhanced Rate of the Mobility Component of PIP and have never had a vehicle on the Scheme.

 You are a customer or considering joining the Scheme for the first time, currently receive DLA and are waiting for your PIP reassessment.